Research and Other Scholarly Activities

 The HIPAA Privacy Rule establishes the conditions under which protected health information may be used or disclosed by covered entities for research purposes.

-International Council on Harmonisation (ICH) of Technical Requirements for Pharmaceuticals for Human Use
+International Council on Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) E11 Guideline (Adopted in 2000 and Revised in 2016)

 National Bioethics Advisory Commission's Report